Purchases made through links earn us a small commission, at no extra cost to you.

 Business Hours: Most businesses in Easter Island open late, at 9:30 or 10:00 am.
 I read they close for lunch between 2:00 and 5:00 pm and then re-open until 8:00 pm, but we were never in town during the afternoon to see for ourselves.

 Public Washrooms: There are not a lot of public toilets in Easter Island and the only sites we saw that have them are Rano Raraku, Orongo, Anakena and Ahu Akivi.
-It costs $1 US to use them (Ahu Akivi was more expensive).
+It typically costs $1 US to use them (Ahu Akivi was more expensive).

 Travel Insurance: Make sure you have comprehensive travel insurance that includes air ambulance service if you are seriously injured.
 The cost of being airlifted off the island would be astronomical!